DES-Network/DES-Chain/test-network/README.md

 Now exit this console using `exit`.

-Once you are back in the `test-network` directory, deploy the DES contract via `./run-as-owner.sh deploy-and-init.js`, which deploys the DES contract and initializes it so that the permissioned nodes are only `Node 1` and `Node 2`.
-Give the contract time to be deployed and around a minute or so for the permission update check, then reattach to `Node 1`'s geth and try out the `admin.peers` again.
-It should have removed `Node 3` as a peer, which had the enode id `579f786d4e2830bbcc02815a27e8a9bacccc9605df4dc6f20bcc1a6eb391e7225fff7cb83e5b4ecd1f3a94d8b733803f2f66b7e871961e7b029e22c155c3a778`.
+Once you are back in the `test-network` directory, deploy the DES contract via `./runscript.sh deploy-and-init.js`, which deploys the DES contract and initializes it so that the permissioned nodes are only the first four nodes.
+Give the contract time to be deployed and around a minute or so for the permission update check, then reattach to `Node 1`'s geth and try out the `admin.peers` command again.
+It should have removed `Node 5` as a peer, so there will be only three peers remaining for the permissioned nodes, aka `Node 1`, `Node 2`, `Node 3` and `Node 4`.

 ```
 > admin.peers